Travel & conservation company, since 1991

 In general, distances by road in Ethiopia make for long journeys.
 So if you don’t have a lot of time on your hands, some domestic flights will make a difference.

-If you have less than two weeks, I would recommend taking some flights, or you’ll find yourself spending almost the entire time on the road.
+If you have less than two weeks, I recommend taking some flights, or you’ll spend almost the entire time on the road.

 Almost every nationality needs a visa to enter Ethiopia.
 Single-entry tourist visas that last one to three months can be issued upon arrival at the Bole International Airport in Addis Ababa for most nationalities, but it is worth contacting your local Ethiopian embassy for up-to-date visa information.
 Proof of an onward or return ticket is frequently requested upon arrival in the country.
-And if you’re planning to enter Ethiopia by land, obtain a tourist visa in advance from your local Ethiopian embassy and take into consideration that this will be valid from the date of issue.
+If you’re planning to enter Ethiopia by land, obtain a tourist visa in advance from your local Ethiopian embassy and consider that this will be valid from the date of issue.

-One thing’s for sure – whatever you choose to do or however you choose to do it, a trip to this magical country in the Horn of Africa will be sure to leave you mesmerised.
+One thing’s for sure – whatever you choose to do or however you choose to do it, a trip to this magical country in the Horn of Africa will surely leave you mesmerised.

 On the road to Lalibela ©Luca Zanon